Santa Isabel, Puerto Rico: Government

 All municipalities in Puerto Rico are administered by a mayor, elected every four years.
-Enrique "Quique" Questell (of the New Progressive Party) was elected at the 2004 general election and served from 2005.
-Questell lost to Rafael "Billy" Burgos Santiago in the November 2020 elections.
+The current mayor of Santa Isabel is Meldwin Rivera Rodríguez, of the New Progressive Party (PNP).
+He was first elected at the 2024 general elections.

-The city belongs to the Puerto Rico Senatorial district VI, which is represented by two senators.
-In 2012, Miguel Pereira Castillo and Angel M. Rodríguez were elected as district senators.
+The city belongs to the Puerto Rico Senatorial district VI, which is represented by two Senators.
+In 2024, Rafael Santos Ortiz and Wilmer Reyes Berríos were elected as District Senators.

 Transportation

 There are 12 bridges in Santa Isabel.

 Symbols

 The municipio has an official flag and coat of arms.

 Flag

 The flag is divided horizontally into three stripes; white at the top, yellow in the center and red at the bottom, and may be decorated with sugarcane stems.

 Coat of arms

 The crown stands for Saint-Queen Elizabeth of Hungary (Isabel in Spanish), patroness of the Third Order of Saint Francis.
 The shells are a symbol of St. James the patron saint of the town, as well as for the many shells found in the beaches near the town.